-Best-case scenario suggests that just one in five countdown countries can meet targets for cutting child mortalitySeptember 19th, 2013 in Health /
+Best-case scenario suggests that just one in five countdown countries can meet targets for cutting child mortalitySeptember 19, 2013 in Medicine & Health / Health

 A comprehensive new analysis of interventions to reduce maternal and child deaths in developing countries, published in The Lancet, reveals that if current trends continue, just nine Countdown countries will meet internationally agreed targets to reduce the number of deaths of children under 5 to less than 20 deaths per 1000 births by 2035.